newrelic/nr-reports/README.md

 Here are a few examples.

 * Build an image using all the defaults.
+The image will be tagged with `nr-reports-cron:latest` in the local Docker registry.

   ```bash
   cd ./nr-reports-cli
   npm run build-cron
   ```

-  This will build an image that will run all reports the `./manifest.json` once an hour.
-The image will be tagged with `nr-reports-cron:latest` in the local Docker registry.
-Note that if a `manifest.json` file does not exist in the current working directory, the build will fail.
-A manifest file is required for the CRON image.

 * Build an image that will run all reports in `./examples/manifest.json` every day at 04:00 and will include all templates from `./examples` in the image.